adamarmour/Prework-Study-Guide/README.md

 # <Prework Study Guide>

+## Description
-## A study guide for the information in the prework modules
+This is a study guide for the information that was in the prework

 - I wanted to create a tool that made it as easy as possible for myself and others to digest the prework information
 - I was motivated to create this because I want to better understand these coding concepts before starting the course